 Mount Pilatus day trip from Lucerne

-Highlights: World’s steepest cogwheel railway, Golden Round Trip offers multiple transport methods to reach the summit
+Highlights: World’s steepest cogwheel railway, Golden Round Trip offers multiple transport methods to reach the summit, incredible sunset and sunrise views for overnight guests,

-Summary of activities available: Christmas Market, Dragon Glider, Flower Trail, Pilu Land, Pilatus Rope Park, Frakigaudi summer toboggan run, Dragon Trail, sledding, bobsledding, snowshoeing (not all activities available year round).
+Summary of activities available: Christmas Market, Dragon Glider zip line, Flower Trail, Pilu Land, Pilatus Rope Park, Fräkigaudi summer toboggan run, Dragon Trail, sledding, bobsledding, snowshoeing (not all activities available year round).

 Pre-booked transport option: Our top pick is the Mt.
 Pilatus Golden Round Trip – click here for details and prices.